52147/Data-Structure-Note/README.md

      * 4. leaf: node that has no children is called an leaf
      * 5. depth: length of the path from the root to the node. the depth of root is 0. the depth of any node is one more that its parent.
       * 6. height: length of the path from the node to the deepest leaf.

-2. recursively tree
+      * 7. size: The number of descendants a node has (including the node itself).

+2. recursively tree: a tree is either empty or consists of a root and zero or more subtrees.

+### Tree traversal
+* traversal: count how many descendants the node has.
+* can be implemented recursive or non recursive
+* 1. preorder : vist root node-> left subtree of the root -> right subtree of the root
+* 2. postorder : vist left subtree of the root -> right subtree of the root -> root node
+* 3. inorder : vist left subtree of the root -> root node -> right subtree of the root
+* Time Complexity:
+* linear
+* each node is output only once, takes constant time per node.
+* O(N)
+*

 ### Binary Tree

+* A data structure that supports insertion, searching, and deletion in O(log N) average time.
-*  one node that only can have two children, which neamed them left and right
+* one node that can only have two children, which neamed them left and right
 * BT can be empty or consist a root, a left, a right.(left, right can be empty)
+* all smaller keyed nodes are in the left subtree and all larger keyed nodes are in the right subtree.
+* Duplicates are not allowed.

 * uses: